-A robot dog just pulled a 3-ton plane and we're not scared at all
+A robot dog pulled a 3-ton plane, and we're not scared at all

 What Amazon's one-day shipping means for you: Last week, Amazon announced it will decrease the standard shipping time for Prime members from two days to one.
 In this Tech Minute, here's how this change will impact your deliveries.

-Discuss: A robot dog just pulled a 3-ton plane and we're not scared at all
+Discuss: A robot dog pulled a 3-ton plane, and we're not scared at all

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.